AshaSwain/addfriend.js-1/README.md

 # addfriend.js-1

-🌟 Excited to Showcase My Addfriend JS Project! 🌟
+🌟 Excited to Share My Password Manager Website Project! 🌟 I’ve developed a Password Manager Website using HTML, CSS, JavaScript, and advanced functionality to prioritize security and usability. 🔐

-I’ve crafted a dynamic portfolio website to demonstrate the power of HTML, CSS, JavaScript, and animations.
-It’s all about combining functionality and aesthetics for an outstanding user experience. 🚀

-✨ Highlights of the Project:
+👉 Project Highlights:

-🔹 HTML: Structured and semantic design for clean, accessible content.
+🔹 HTML: Intuitive structure for seamless navigation.
-🔹 CSS: A modern, responsive layout with visually appealing styling.
+🔹 CSS: Clean and responsive design for any device.
-🔹 JavaScript: Interactive elements that bring the site to life.
-🔹 Animations: Smooth transitions and effects to enhance user engagement.

-This project reflects my passion for web development and attention to detail. 💡
+🔹 JavaScript​: Secure password generation, validation, and encryption logic.
+🔹 Features:
+--Strong password generator
+--Password strength indicator
+--Secure local storage with encryption
+--User-friendly interface for managing credentials This project is designed to make managing passwords easy while keeping your data secure. 💡